 VICTORIA CANYON (THE VC) just minutes outside Rapid City on Sheridan Lake Road; which hosts impressive limestone sport climbing reminiscent of Rifle.
 Steep shelf like climbing on beautiful blue limestone.
 There aren't very many moderate options as the rock tends to climb in the 5.12 to 5.13 range.
 You can camp right above the canyon as well, it is in National Forest Land.
 No water or open fires prohibited.
 Make sure to have a positive impact and pack out EVERYTHING.
 The narrow canyon sees a lot of traffic and is ecologically sensitive so please stay on trails and don't trample vegetation.
 Leave No Trace Ethics.

-SPEARFISH CANYON The crown jewel of the northern hills is the Canyon, which has a huge concentration of high quality sport routes in the 5.6 - 5.14 range in a lovely picturesque canyon.
-Some of the best climbs tend to be in the 5.7-5.14b range on some of the midwest's highest quality be on steep limestone.
+SPEARFISH CANYON This is the crown jewel of the northern hills.
+It has a large number of high quality vertical to slightly overhanging routes in a lovely picturesque canyon.
+The highest concentration and best climbing tends to clock in around 5.10 to 5.13 on some of the finest limestone around.
 In the winter, Spearfish Canyon has a number of good ice climbing routes as well.

-And lastly, just over the state line in Wyoming is the iconic, monolith, Devil's Tower.
+And lastly, just over the state line in Wyoming is the iconic, crack riddled monolith, Devil's Tower.

 CAMPING IN THE SOUTHERN HILLS

 There is camping at Mount Rushmore.
 This can be found at the Wrinkled Rock climbers camp.
 There are 4 platforms for tents and it is also open to primitive camping as well.
-NO OOPEN FIRES PERMITTED!
+NO OPEN FIRES PERMITTED!
 Please clean up after yourselves and show the monument that we can keep a clean camp ground.
 There is no water provided at this campground.
 Bathroom facilities are done by a single out house bathroom.

 The Wrinkled Rock Climbers Trailhead is located on State Highway 244, adjacent to the west boundary of Mount Rushmore National Memorial.

 Granite Sports in Hill City and Roamin Around in Rapid City are the main gear shops in the Hills.
 They offer an assortment of clothing options, Climbing gear, Guidebooks, Shoes, Ropes, etc!
 The staff is super friendly and are always willing to answer questions.
 Check their websites out here:

 NORTHERN HILLS CAMPING ( SPEARFISH AREA )